 Wood, which makes up about half of all biomass employed for energy, has been used by people for thousands of years to cook food and to keep warm.
 Grasses, agricultural crops (such as corn and sugar cane), landfill waste, and manure are other examples of biomass.
 Used for a variety of purposes, biomass provides energy to produce electricity, heat, chemicals, and transportation fuels (biofuels).
 It makes small contributions to each of the economic sectors, but the majority of this energy source goes to industry.

-The U.S. Energy Information Administration projects biomass generation to grow at an average of 4.4% per year through 2040—an increase of nearly 50% over current rates—chiefly because of its increased use as a “co-firing” source along with coal in electrical power plants.
+The U.S. Energy Information Administration projects biomass generation to grow at an average of 4.3% per year through 2040—more than doubling current rates—chiefly because of its increased use as a “co-firing” source along with coal in electrical power plants.

 Burning biomass releases about the same amount of carbon dioxide (CO2) as burning fossil fuels.
 However, biomass is more sustainable than fossil fuels because the CO2 it releases is balanced by the CO2 absorbed in plant growth.
 Any fossil energy that is used to grow, harvest, and process fuel from biomass releases some of that net CO2; but overall, burning biomass contributes significantly less to climate change than fossil fuels.
 In fact, if a biomass power plant was equipped to capture the CO2 it generates and store it underground, as has been proposed for coal-fired power plants, it could be a net absorber of CO2.